KaityBadge/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS

 ## Welcome!
-- This is my first experience using JavaScript!
+- These are some of my first projects using JavaScript!
-- I will be storing projects from the online JavaScript course through The Tech Academy.
+  - Academy Cinemas
+  - Pizza_Project
+  - Simple Recipes
+  - TicTacToe

 ## Goals
 - I aim to learn a whole new coding language from square one.